nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1b.
 Duplicate item exists in the inventory.

     * 1b1.
 StoreMando shows an error message.

       Use case resumes at step 1.

+* 1c.
+User inputs a number smaller than 0 or larger than 1,000,000.

+    * 1c1.
+StoreMando shows an error message.

+      Use case resumes at step 1.